Dupilumab: Cost

-In a 2020 cost-effectiveness study dupilumab was inferior to endoscopic sinus surgery (ESS): At a 36-year time horizon dupilumab treatment cost $536,420.22 and produced 8.95 QALYs (quality-adjusted life years),while ESS cost roughly one tenth at $50,436.99 and produced 9.80 QALYs.
+In a 2020 cost-effectiveness study dupilumab was inferior to endoscopic sinus surgery (ESS): At a 36-year time horizon dupilumab treatment cost $536,420.22 and produced 8.95 QALYs (quality-adjusted life years), while ESS cost roughly one tenth at $50,436.99 and produced 9.80 QALYs.

 History

 Regeneron Pharmaceuticals and Sanofi Genzyme jointly developed dupilumab, the latter of which provided 130 million dollars to Regeneron for research and development towards monoclonal antibodies.
 Phase II trials for asthma treatment showed increased lung function with increased forced expiratory volume for patients.

 In October 2016, Regeneron completed a phase III trial comparing dupilumab with topical corticosteroids, in which subjects had a larger decrease in symptoms with both dupilumab and topical steroids than with steroids alone.
 In these trials 38% and 36% of patients respectively, met the primary efficacy goal of the trial, compared to 8% and 10% under placebo.

 The efficacy and safety of dupilumab in eosinophilic esophagitis was studied in a randomized, double-blind, parallel-group, multicenter, placebo-controlled trial, that included two 24-week treatment periods (Part A and Part B) that were conducted independently in separate groups of participants.
 In Part A and Part B, participants received either placebo or 300 milligrams of dupilumab every week.
 The two primary measurements of efficacy were the proportion of participants who achieved a certain level of reduced eosinophils in the esophagus at week 24, as determined by assessing participants' esophageal tissue under a microscope, and the change in the participant-reported Dysphagia Symptom Questionnaire (DSQ) score from baseline to week 24.
 The DSQ is a questionnaire designed to measure difficulty swallowing associated with eosinophilic esophagitis, with total scores ranging from 0 to 84; higher DSQ scores indicate worse symptoms.

 The efficacy and safety of dupilumab to treat prurigo nodularis among adults were evaluated in two clinical trials, EFC16459 (PRIME) and EFC16460 (PRIME2).
 Each trial evaluated 300 mg of dupilumab administered every 2 weeks following an initial dose of 600 mg.
 The treatment lasted for 24 weeks.
 Effectiveness was mainly assessed by the proportion of subjects whose itchy skin (pruritus) improved by more than four points on the Worst Itch Numeric Rating Scale, the proportion of subjects who achieved score of 0 or 1 on Investigator's Global Assessment PN-stage scale (the equivalent of 0-5 nodules), and the proportion of subjects who achieved a response on both scales at week 24.

+In June 2026, Alteogen disclosed that Sanofi had been utilizing its ALT-B4 recombinant human hyaluronidase platform since 2019 to develop a high-dose subcutaneous formulation of dupilumab.